amosdevstudio/cuscus/README.md

 ## Security notes ##

 DO NOT USE THIS PROJECT FOR COMMERCIAL PURPOSES AS IS!!!
-The security is very much flawed.
+The security is not the best.
-While I tried to make it secure from SQL injections (using SQL parameters), XSS (escaping the text on the server), and rooting (the passwords are salted and hashed on the database using a psql extention called crypt), it is surely vulnerable to a simple MITM attack, as it doen't use https and it sends username and password in PLAIN TEXT to send any message (as it doesn't use session cookies), and I'm sure there are many more vulnerabilities (I'm not an expert).
+While I tried to make it secure from SQL injections (using SQL parameters), XSS (escaping the text on the server), rooting (the passwords are salted and hashed on the database using a psql extension called crypt), and it uses https to hopefully avoid MITM attacks, it probably has other vulnerabilities.
+I am not a cybersecurity expert and this is just a fun project.

+One example is that it doesn't use sessions.
+To send a message the client sends username and password to the server.
+It shouldn't be a huge problem as they are sent through https, but if someone performs an elaborate MITM attack they could get username and password.
+So DON'T use your real password on this site.
+You never know.

 ## How to run ##